-If you are a veteran who is looking for a job opening, you have probably asked yourself one question: what makes me special when compared with other candidates with different backgrounds?
+If you are a veteran looking for a job opening, you have probably asked yourself one question: what makes me special when compared with other candidates with different backgrounds?
 You also might be thinking that other people may have more experience than you because your primary occupation for the past years was military-related.

 Any self-respecting individual who works in the field of HR will tell you that in order to be selected for the job, you need to include your special traits in the resume.
 The ones that are relevant to the job and the ones that the employer is looking for in the candidates.